itachon/vue3_memorice/README.md

-# memory game to modyo´s apply
+# Memory game to modyo´s apply
+## Descripcion ES/ENG

+Famoso juego de memorice

+Famous memory game

+### RULES
+Find the pair of the animal clicking in the cards, complete de game with 20 points and theleast number of error

+good luck

-# At first step you need to install npm packages
+## At first step you need to install npm packages
- command - npm i
+ command - "npm i"
-# When the installation its over there is a last step, excecute vite´s server
+## When the installation its over there is a last step, excecute vite´s server
- command npm run dev
+ command - "npm run dev"

-# for some reason if its required expose the server
+## For some reason if its required to expose the server
- command npm run dev -- --host
+ command "npm run dev -- --host"